Tobi1018/Election_Analysis/README.md

 # Election_Analysis
  As part of this project, we analyzed the election audit of the Colorado Board of Elections.
-During the analysis, we make use of the Python programming language and Visual Studio Code to write and execute scripts.
+To execute the scripts, we use Visual Studio Code and Python programming language.
+By running my script, I was able to determine that three hundred sixty-nine thousand seven hundred eleven votes were cast in the state of Colorado.
+Further, I found out that Diana DeGette won the election with 73.8% (272,892) after I run my script.
 ## Election-Audit Results
 * Congressional Election Total Votes: